Before you buy more ads or rebuild the site, inspect the lead path

 Buy a diagnostic before you brief a developer on a rebuild.
 The diagnostic gives you a specific list of what the new site must fix, which becomes the scope document for the build.
 It prevents the most common rebuild failure: a beautiful new site that looks completely different and performs identically to the old one.

-A Website Friction Report gives you the exact findings, ranked by priority, before you invest in a new build.
+A Revenue Leak Diagnostic gives you the exact findings, ranked by priority, before you invest in a new build.
 It is the scope document your developer needs and the brief your designer should work from.